 Since my older son got his driver’s license, I have again been thinking about getting into some form of down-river paddling.
 While the Hudson River is practically in my backyard and lots of fun to paddle on, switching to a two-vehicle model brings lots of additional streams and rivers into play.

 With this in the back of my mind, I decided the time was right to explore a little bit of gentle whitewater again.
-I chose the Delaware River because it’s relatively nearby, has some relatively gentle rapids and has multiple professional outfits from which to rent canoes or rafts.
+I chose the Barryville to Pond Eddy stretch of the Delaware River.
+It’s relatively nearby, has some relatively gentle rapids and has multiple professional outfits from which to rent canoes or rafts.

 Since it was going to be a family day and I didn’t want to risk capsizing on our exploratory outing, we opted to rent a small inflatable raft instead of bringing our own canoe.
 There was plenty of room for the four of us and a cooler with lunch and drinks.